Dr. Marco Büchler

 Head of the Research Group & Principal Investigator

 Marco Büchler holds a Diploma in Computer Science.
 From 2006 to 2014 he worked as a Research Associate in the Natural Language Processing Group at Leipzig University.
 From April 2008 to March 2011 Marco served as the technical Project Manager for the eAQUA project and continued to work in that capacity for the following eTRACES project.
 In March 2013 he received his PhD in eHumanities.
 Since May 2014 he leads a Digital Humanities Research Group at the Göttingen Centre for Digital Humanities.
 His research includes Natural Language Processing on Big Humanities Data.
 Specifically, he works on Historical Text Reuse Detection and its application in the business world.
 In addition to his primary responsibilities, Marco manages the Medusa project (Big Scale co-occurrence and NGram framework) as well as the TRACER machine for detecting historical text reuse.

 Maria followed up her Bachelor of Computer Science with a Master’s thesis on information extraction from Ancient Greek texts.
 She joined the Natural Language Processing (NLP) Chair at the University of Leipzig before she worked at the Humboldt Chair of Digital Humanities at the same university.
-Maria’s interests revolve around the adaptation of natural language processing approaches to research questions in the humanities, particularly by means of annotation applications and pattern recognition.
+Maria’s interests revolve around the adaptation of natural language processing approaches to research questions in the humanities, particularly by means of retrieval methods, lexicographic information and alignment strategies.
 Maria is fluent in German and English, with elementary proficiency in French.

 Research & Student Assistants